Petrol and Kerosene are jointly obtained from crude oil. ...

 The cost of crude oil production has no bearing on the supply of kerosene.
 The cost of production will only affect the supply of kerosene if it becomes too expensive to produce kerosene.
 However, in this case, the supply of kerosene would fall, not rise.

-Which of the following is a liability of a commercial bank? ...
+Which of the following statements is correct? ...